Beth-Watt/Beth-Watt/README.md

 - SOC Analyst and GRC Analyst roles.
 Open to connecting with people working in or hiring for those spaces.
 - LinkedIn

-## 🦯 Fun fact: I can analyze traffic patterns and cross at a lighted intersection with a white cane — blindfolded.
+## 🦯 Fun fact: I can analyze traffic patterns and cross safely at a lighted intersection with a white cane — blindfolded.